-“I’m not one of those people who knew that the age of seven that I wanted to be a financial planner.
+“I’m not one of those people who knew by the age of seven that I wanted to be a financial planner.
 I left school at 18 and had a place at university to study psychology in Aberdeen.

 “At about 23/24 I got to the point where I had to make a change as there’s a cap on what you can earn in retail.
 I wasn’t being challenged and wasn’t being stretched.

-“One of our friends was financial advisor with one of the banks in Belfast, his job seemed interesting and pretty fulfilling.
+“One of our friends was a financial advisor with one of the banks in Belfast, his job seemed interesting and pretty fulfilling.

-“There are a lot of people who, because they don’t have a financial plan, don’t know what ‘their number’ is: the amount of money, the amount of income, the amount of stuff that people need to be able to live a life of financial freedom.
+Not having a financial plan in place can create a number of issues in people’s personal lives.
+As Simon adds: “There are a lot of people who, because they don’t have a financial plan, don’t know what ‘their number’ is: the amount of money, the amount of income, the amount of stuff that people need to be able to live a life of financial freedom.

-“It’s my belief that if you don’t know what that number is you then could end up not doing enough or doing far too much and missing out on some significant memories, experiences and opportunities.”
+“Freedom is defined by them because that’s different for everyone.
+It’s my belief that if you don’t know what that number is, you then could end up not doing enough or doing far too much and missing out on some significant memories, experiences and opportunities.”

-“For the business owner specifically one of things I have noticed, and I have noticed it in my own life, is that we get to this point where our business and our actual life are not congruent so the business vision does not support the lifestyle drive.
+“For the business owner specifically, one of things I have noticed, and I have noticed it in my own life, is that we get to this point where our business and our actual life are not congruent so the business vision does not support the lifestyle drive.